The Agent Secrets Pattern: Giving AI Access Without Git Exposure

 This isn't just about organization.

-It's about the principle of least privilege applied to AI agents.
+It's about the principle of least privilege applied to AI agents—and recent security research has made this more urgent than ever.

 Your app's .env might contain: